 Log in using your barcode or username and PIN.
 If you have any fines, the total will appear under My WCLS on the left hand side of the screen.
-Click on the Fines to bring up a detailed list.
+Click on Late Fees to bring up a detailed list.

 Options to Extend Due Dates:

-Your new due date will be three weeks (2 weeks in the case of DVDs and videogames), from the date the item is renewed.
+Your new due date will be three weeks (two weeks in the case of DVDs and videogames), from the date the item is renewed.